haskellcamargo/papers-to-read/README.md

 ### Monads

 - [From Monads to Effects and Back] (Niki Vazou, Daan Leijen)
-- [Monads Need Not To Be Endofunctors] (Thorsten Altenkirch, James Chapman, and Tarmo Uustalu2)
+- [Monads Need Not To Be Endofunctors] (Thorsten Altenkirch, James Chapman, and Tarmo Uustalu)
 - [The Final Pretty Printer] (David Christiansen, David Darais, Weixi Ma)

 ### Theorem Proving